census-instrumentation/opencensus-website/content/guides/gRPC/Java.md

 Using OpenCensus, we can collect traces and metrics of our system and export them to the backend of our choice, to give observability to our distributed systems.

 grpc-Java has already been instrumented [gRPC-Core](https://github.com/grpc/grpc-java) with OpenCensus for tracing and metrics.
-Application users just need to add a runtime dependency on OpenCensus-Java impl, and the instrumentations should just work.
+Application users just need to add runtime dependencies on grpc-census and opencensus-impl, and the instrumentations should just work.

 {{% notice tip %}}
 Before beginning, if you haven't already: